Lost & Found Animals

 The first thing you need to do is create eye-catching posters & fliers - immediately and in bulk!
 Canvas the area.
 Be on foot, in car, offer a REWARD (even a nominal amount will get people's attention), and post a contact number, talk to everyone, be sure to answer every call and keep your phone CHARGED!
 The first few hours are the most critical, before the animal wanders too far.
 You'd be surprised how far an animal can travel in a matter of days.

 Consider issuing a petamberalert.com and post to local Lost Pet Pages:

 In the Cincinnati area, we even have a Pet Detective that can help in the search. http://www.helpinglostpets.com/v2/EditPet_Start.aspx

 Finding Rover is a national lost and found database which utilizes pet facial recognition to help reunite lost pets with their owners.

 Nextdoor.com is an excellent resource for finding a lost pet because they have a Lost/Found section and the posting will notify neighbors in your immediate area.

-And finally, once your pet is found, please EDIT or remove your original post so that everyone who has shared knows your pet is home safe and won't continue to share.
+And finally, once your pet is found, please EDIT or remove your original social media posts so that everyone who has shared knows your pet is home safe and won't continue to share.
 This will help keep the airways clear and allow people to focus on finding those animals still trying to find their way home.

 Never give up hope - some animals are reunited years after they have gone missing.